phiamo/MopaBootstrapBundle/Resources/doc/1-installation.md

            ]
        }
     ```
-    You can also use the post-install cmd provided to setup the symlink for bootstrap-sass
+    You can also use the post-install cmd provided to setup the symlink for bootstrap-sass (cf. section 1.4)

 2. Add this bundle to your app/AppKernel.php: